-- Students may complete work for all excused absences. - Students will NOT be able to complete work for unexcused absences.
-Please not that unexcused absences include family vacations. - Once a student is identified as a habitual truant (10 unexcused full day absences) make-up work may be provided for the student unless the principal and teacher determine otherwise based on the data provided. - On the first day back to a class, students are responsible for requesting make-up assignments.
-Failure to complete

-- make-up work in the time allowed may place students at risk of not earning class credits. - Students will have the opportunity to complete the work in a period of time equal to the number of days absent unless other arrangements have been mutually agreed upon by the student and the teacher.
+- Students may complete work for all excused absences. - Students will NOT be able to complete work for unexcused absences. - On the first day back to a class, students are responsible for requesting make-up assignments.
+Failure to complete make-up work in the time allowed may place students at risk of not earning class credits. - Students will have the opportunity to complete the work in a period of time equal to the number of days absent unless other arrangements have been mutually agreed upon by the student and the teacher.